arslan-charyyev/TeleTok/README.md

 # [TeleTok](https://t.me/TeleTockerBot): Telegram bot for TikTok

+## Fork description

+This fork adds support for downloading photos via a [SignTok](https://github.com/pablouser1/SignTok) service.
+You can self-host the SignTok service or use the public instance at `https://signtok.pabloferreiro.es`

 ## Description

 This bot will send you a video from a TikTok.
 Pretty simple.